AmadeusITGroup/sonar-coverage-evolution/README.md

 The plugin only works in SonarQube `preview` mode.
 To enable the functionality enable the relevant rules in the used Quality Gate.
 The rules belong to the `coverageEvolution-$LANGUAGE` rule repository.

+## Caveats

+* This plugin uses old, deprecated APIs and may stop working in future SonarQube versions.
+* The plugin always compares the current coverage to the latest coverage reported to SonarQube, which may not be the actual target of the pullrequest.